dskarthick97/30-days-of-python/README.md

-30 days of Python programming is step by step process which how i learned Python programming in 30 days.
+30 days of Python programming is step by step process by which how i learned Python programming in 30 days.